PhilWaldmann/openrecord/docs/plugins.md

 This plugin allows you to define a `glob` pattern and OpenRecord will load all matching files for you.
 Works for `migrations` as well!

+!> Will not work with webpack or any other bundler!!